Pants complex, TQFT and hyperbolic geometry: General fusion rules

 \section{General fusion rules}

 Fix a decomposition system $P\cup P'$ on $\Sigma$ with dual graph $\Gamma$ and let $\gamma$ be a multicurve in Dehn-Thurston position with respect to $P\cup P'$.
-By \cite{RD} the coefficients $G_{\bf k}^{\gamma}$ of the operators $T^{\gamma}_r$ can be computed using fusion rules of Figure \ref{fig:fusionRules}, which are an adaptation of the Masbaum-Vogel \cite{MV94} $SU(2)$-fusion rules in our setting.
+By \cite{RD}, the coefficients $G_{\bf k}^{\gamma}$ of the operators $T^{\gamma}_r$ can be computed using fusion rules of Figure \ref{fig:fusionRules}, which are an adaptation of the Masbaum-Vogel \cite{MV94} $SU(2)$-fusion rules in our setting.
+Note that, as in \cite{RD}, and in contrast with \cite{MV94, BHMV2} we are using the \textit{normalized fusion rules}, since, as explained in Section \ref{sec:two}, the bases ${\mathcal B}_P$ of the TQFT spaces are normalized so that they are orthonormal (i.e. the vectors in them have Hermitian norm $1$).
+The difference between the two versions of the fusion rules is explained in detail in \cite[Section 4.1]{RD}; page 3072.

-The surface $\s$ is viewed as being constructed by glueing together two copies of $\Gamma$, say $\Gamma, \Gamma'$.
-The red thick lines in Figure \ref{fig:fusionRules} indicate portions of the graph $\Gamma$ while the copy $\Gamma'$ is omitted.
+As we explained in Section \ref{sec:two} surface $\s$ is viewed as being constructed by glueing together two copies of $\Gamma$, say $\Gamma, \Gamma'$.
+The red thick lines in Figure \ref{fig:fusionRules} (shown in grey in black-and-white/grey scale) indicate portions of the graph $\Gamma$ while the copy $\Gamma'$ is omitted.
 We consider $\Gamma \cup \gamma$ on $\s$ and the intersections of $\gamma$ with $\Gamma'$ are recorded as over/under crossings of $\gamma$ and $\Gamma$.
 The labels indicate admissible colorings of $\Gamma$ which correspond to vectors in the basis of the TQFT spaces $V_r(\Sigma)$ obtained from $P$.

 Note that all the relations occur between portions of colored copies of $\Gamma \cup \gamma$ that lie on a single pants or annulus piece of the fixed decomposition of $\s$.
 Reading Figure \ref{fig:fusionRules} from top to bottom, and rows from left to right, we refer to these rules as follows: Strand rule, positive/negative half-twist rules, positive/negative/mixed triangle rules and bigon rule.

 The black thiner lines indicate arcs of $\gamma$ and the color on these portions is $2$.
-Finally, for for $x\in \ZZ$, we have $<x>:=\sin(\frac{\pi x}{r})$.
+As we remarked in Section \ref{sec:two} the colors of all arcs have been shifted by $1$ from these of \cite{BHMV2}.
+Thus, in particular, the color $2$ corresponds to the fundamental $U_q(sl_2)$-representation of dimension $2$.
+Finally, for $x\in \ZZ$, we have $<x>:=\sin(\frac{\pi x}{r})$.